altair-viz/altair_data_server/README.md

 import altair as alt
 alt.data_transformers.enable('data_server')
 ```
 Now when you create an Altair chart, the data will be served in the background
 rather than embedded in the chart specification.
 Note that this means the
-chart will only render as long as the Python runtime is live.
+charts you create will only render as long as the Python runtime is live.

 ## Example